kubeflow/manifests/README.md

  The community and the release team work closely with the Manifest Working Group to define the specific dates at the start of the [release cycle](https://github.com/kubeflow/community/blob/master/releases/handbook.md#releasing) and follow the [release versioning policy](https://github.com/kubeflow/community/blob/master/releases/handbook.md#versioning-policy), as defined in the [Kubeflow release handbook](https://github.com/kubeflow/community/blob/master/releases/handbook.md).

+## CVE Scanning

+The manifests repository runs a CVE scanning process when new pull requests are merged.
+For more information read the [CVE Scanning](./documents/CVE_Scanning.md) doc.

 ## Frequently Asked Questions